ctitmus19/fun-events/docs/api/event.md

 Contains information about events added to the service.

-To advertise and event in the service, the user must be added to the service first.
+To advertise an event in the service, the user must be added to the service first.
 Learn more about the [user resource](user.md).

 ## Resource properties